sagemath/sage/src/doc/en/prep/Quickstarts/Linear-Algebra.rst

 Linear algebra underpins a lot of Sage's algorithms, so it is fast, robust and comprehensive.
-We've already seen some basic linear algebra, including matrices, determinants, and the ``.rref()`` method for row-reduced echelon form in the :doc:`Programming Tutorial
+We've already seen some basic linear algebra, including matrices, determinants, and the ``.rref()`` method for row-reduced echelon form in the :ref:`Programming Tutorial
-<../Programming>`, so the content here continues from there to some
+<prep-programming>`, so the content here continues from there to some
 extent.

 Matrices and Vectors